zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    unless peering resumes later.

-   :a: the address used in previous successful call to :zeek:see:`Broker::peer`.
+   :param a: the address used in previous successful call to :zeek:see:`Broker::peer`.

-   :p: the port used in previous successful call to :zeek:see:`Broker::peer`.
+   :param p: the port used in previous successful call to :zeek:see:`Broker::peer`.

    :returns: true if the arguments match a previously successful call to
             :zeek:see:`Broker::peer`.

-   :TODO: We do not have a function yet to terminate a connection.
+   :param TODO: We do not have a function yet to terminate a connection.

 .. zeek:id:: Broker::unsubscribe
    :source-code: base/frameworks/broker/main.zeek 607 610